2011 Chevrolet Silverado 1500 Extended Cab Review

 By KBB.com Editors

 The Ford F-150 may hold the title of best selling individual pickup in the country, but when you combine the sales of the Chevrolet Silverado with the nearly-identical GMC Sierra, it's a different story.
 The General Motors pickups outsell the Ford handily and also outsell all the import label pickup trucks combined.
-After undergoing a complete remake in 2007, the 2010 Chevrolet Silverado enters a year witnessing a tough slog for truck and SUV sales.
-To its credit, the new line of Active Fuel Management-equipped V8 engines offered in the Silverado give it segment-leading fuel economy.
-And, for those with an ecological bent, a number of engine choices are now Flex-Fuel E85-capable.
+Despite last year's economic woes and General Motors' subsequent remaking, the Silverado continues to be a strong seller for Chevrolet, which is probably why Chevy has done very little tinkering with the 2011 version.
+To its credit, the line of Active Fuel Management-equipped V8 engines offered in the Silverado give it segment-leading fuel economy, and, for those with an ecological bent, a number of engine choices are now Flex-Fuel E85-capable.
 There is also a hybrid model, reviewed separately.

 The only quibble we have with the Silverado is the baffling array of choices buyers have – multiple trim levels, cab sizes, bed lengths and even instrument panels.
 Plus, the availability of the Silverado HD further muddies the waters for potential buyers.